Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

 ---
 description: Part 4 of the getting started series.
-This article explores creating a proper map object to hold all of the game objects.
+This article explores creating a proper map object to hold all the game objects.
 The game objects are updated with the capability to touch one another. ms.date: 09/04/2023
 ---